tombenke/parc/tutorial/README.md

 	// >> inputString: 'Hello World', Results: Hello World, Index: 11, Err: <nil>, IsError: false
 ```

-The result will be the matched string, and the new (`Index`) position points to the end of the input string, and no errors occured.
+The result will be the matched string, and the new (`Index: 11,`) position points to the end of the input string, and no errors occured.

 If we try to apply a non-matching string the resulted state will hold an error,
 the `Results` property will be `nil`, and the `Index` property remains `0`: